ghga-de/epic-docs/76-lynx-boreal/technical_specification.md

   - Inspects auth context details to discern between Data Stewards and regular users
   - Communicates with the CRS to create or consult claims
   - Sends `ResearchDataUploadBox`-related requests to the UCS using self-signed WOTs
-  - The Data Steward role is required to create `FileUploadBoxes` and grant upload claims
+  - The Data Steward role is required to create `ResearchDataUploadBox` and grant upload access
   - Data Steward role is required for all `ResearchDataUploadBox` changes except `OPEN` -> `LOCKED`
   - Viewing `ResearchDataUploadBoxes` does not involve any WOTs, just the internal auth tokens
   - Endpoints are protected by requiring internal auth tokens
 - UCS:
   - Knows nothing about users, claims, studies, `ResearchDataUploadBoxes`, etc.
-  - Endpoints require protected by requiring WOTs that come from either the WPS or UOS
+  - Endpoints are protected by requiring WOTs that come from either the WPS or UOS

 For more information on the HTTP API, see the endpoint definitions below.